 The demand for paralegals is growing and students who are well-prepared can begin an exciting career immediately.
 Legal courses can be taken as electives as well for students with other majors who desire to have a unique or more complete set of skills within their fields.
 Those who wish to go on to graduate school or law school will find themselves well-prepared with hands-on training in specific legal topics and skills.

-*Paralegals assist attorneys in legal research, writing, and case investigation.
-Paralegals cannot provide legal services directly to the public, except as permitted by law.
+*Paralegals assist attorneys in legal research, writing and case investigation.
+Paralegals cannot provide legal advice to the public except as authorized by law.

 *All students receiving a Paralegal Certificate or a B.S. in Paralegal Studies must take at least 9 credits of synchronous instruction.